 If you're prepared to pay for an audio tour there's a separate queue inside the main entrance which is usually much shorter.
 The audio guide isn't brilliant, but it's a good starting point if this is your first visit and it's available in a number of different languages.

 Better still, buy your tickets before you travel.
-This Tickets Online site (it will open in a new window) allows you to buy online and print tickets before you go.
+Clicking on the picture below (it will open in a new window) allows you to buy online and print tickets before you go for a number of different options, some of them self-guided, some not.
 When you arrive at the Colosseum, go straight to the desk (inside) marked 'Online Reservations' and hand over your papers.
 The person who booked and paid must also produce identification in the form of a passport or identity card.

 The lower levels - only accessible with a guided tour.

-And finally, there is the option of pre-booking a fully guided tour.
+In our view, the best possible option is to pre-book a fully guided tour.
 This is actually the option we would advise, particularly if it's your first visit.
 The knowledge of the guides is second to none and you will be given a full explanation of the different layers of this massive building.

 But also, and very importantly, a new section of the Colosseum was opened for the first time in 2011 and it is only viewable with a guided tour.
 It unveils a part of the Colosseum previously seen only by archeologists : the tunnels under the main Arena through which gladiators and animals would pass before being lifted by pulleys into the Arena itself.